techidaily/site-facebook/source/_posts/demystifying-telegrams-popularity-post-facebook-outage.md

 ## It Wasn't All Perfect for Telegram

  While October 4 was clearly a very good day for Telegram, it wasn't all smooth sailing.
-In[a Telegram post](https://t.me/durov/170) , CEO Pavel Durov noted that some users had experienced slower speeds due to the massive influx of new users.
+In [a Telegram post](https://t.me/durov/170) , CEO Pavel Durov noted that some users had experienced slower speeds due to the massive influx of new users.

 > "Users in the Americas may have experienced slower speed than usual as millions of users from these continents rushed to sign up for Telegram at the same time."